-You may also want to use a spot-on treatment such as Advocate, Frontline, and Revolution. to ensure you kill any other fleas or ticks that might have survived the bath, or hopped on after the bath.
+You may also want to use a spot-on treatment such as Frontline, Revolution and Solano. to ensure you kill any other fleas or ticks that might have survived the bath, or hopped on after the bath.
 Be sure to follow the directions on the packaging closely as too much can harm your pet.

 How to Rid Your Home of Fleas and Ticks

 Fleas and ticks can nest in your home in carpets, bedding and the like, so it is important to treat your home and your pet, otherwise there is a good chance they might become re-infested.
 Wash all of your pets’ toys, bedding and feeding bowls in soap and hot water to sanitise them properly.

 The basic rule of thumb is that anything that can be washed should be washed!
 Remember to mop and/or vacuum your house thoroughly and frequently too, and empty the dirty water or vacuum bag to ensure the pesky pests do not remain in your home.
 You can choose to spray your environment with Anti-Flea and Tick Spray, or sprinkle Anti-Flea and Tick powder after cleaning.